biplav-s/covid19-info/paper/README.md

 24. The locations for drone medical supply usage will be the same off-road locations as that of ballot centres.

 25. Emotional companion robots would become a new thing in the Post-COVID era.
 This one is derived from emotional pets, which people carry around in flights.
-For e.g. [Vector](https://www.youtube.com/watch?v=Qy2Z2TWAt6A)
+For e.g. [Vector](https://www.youtube.com/watch?v=Qy2Z2TWAt6A) A lower version of called Cozmo was also there in the AAAI-20 Student Outreach Workshop [link](https://www.cs.cmu.edu/~dst/AAAI20-Outreach/)
+(I believe number 25 is like living in the year 2050)

 -- I will add more in this section. --